MaayanLab/DRC-Portals/database/C2M2/README.md

 ## Steps

 ### 1. Pull the Schema from the Database
+This step is necessary if DB/table schema has been changed.
 To fetch the current database schema and update your Prisma schema, use the following command:

 ```bash